• Christmas Recipes

 • When the bubbles are very small and most of the water has evaporated and a whitish foam has developed on top (the milk solids), carefully pour the clarified butter through a fine sieve lined with 4 layers of cheesecloth.
 You should have pure clear golden fat.

 • Pour into a small jar and refrigerate for 3-6 months.
-Use as desired for cooking.
+Use as desired for cooking in place of regular butter or oil.

 Notes